 The general rule when asking questions at the end of an interview is to try to limit them to 2-3 questions maximum.
 The reason for this is because the interview panel need time to assess and discuss your performance, and they also have other people to interview after you.
 I believe it is disrespectful to ask too many questions at the end of the interview, and will annoy the interviewer.
 Furthermore, asking too many questions could show that you haven’t been listening properly, and this will put the interviewer off even more.

 So, what questions should you ask?
 Here are some very effective questions to ask at the end of an interview:

 Q1.
 Whilst I wait to find out if I am successful or not at the interview, is there any further information or documentation I can read in order to learn more about the organisation and the role?

 Q2.
-If I am successful, will there be an opportunity for me to gain career progression and also undertake any continuous professional development in the role?
+If I am successful, will there be an opportunity for me to gain career progression/career advice and also undertake any continuous professional development in the role?

 Q3.
 Do you have any concerns about my ability to do this job?